national level, the Multi-Ministry Taskforce has announced that we move to

 and safety of staff and students.
 This also allows for early identification of COVID-19 cases and to quickly contain any potential spread in the community.
 There will be no payment for the swab test.

-Those waiting for their COVID-19 swab test results must not come to campus and must inform their RO/Director that they had undergone a swap test.
+Those waiting for their COVID-19 swab test results must not come to campus and must inform their RO/Director/HR that they had undergone a swap test.
 They will also need to make a declaration in the contact declaration database - Contact Declaration.
 Under item 2 of the database please select Suspect Case (A person suspected by MOH).
 You are to remain at home, self-isolate as much as possible, observe good personal hygiene, and monitor your health.
 You

 should also stay contactable.
 Most results will be available within 3 working days.